Braun Series 9 9090cc and 9040s Shaver Reviews

 The cleaning station does a perfectly good job of hygienically cleaning the shaving head without a problem.
 It leaves behind a clean, hygienic and fresh smelling shaving head.

-Summary of Pros & Cons of the Braun Series 9
+Summary of the Pros and Cons

 In short, this is a very good quality razor that delivers a clean and comfortable shave even with long hairs.
 The double trimmers with the HyperLift&Cut and Direct&Cut ensure that all hairs are completely removed.
 In addition to this, the cleaning station performs very well leaving behind a clean shaving head.
 Another plus is that the shaver is very quiet.